 There are many reasons to use a travel bottle, including:

 -TSA size rules for liquids.
 Travel bottles ensure that you stay within those limitations.

 -Travel bottles save room.
 Even if you’re checking a bag and don’t need to worry about TSA size rules, travel size bottles ensure you don’t pack more than you need– and have plenty of room left for souvenirs!

 -Good travel bottles won’t leak.
 While you normal shampoo bottle probably isn’t designed to be leak-proof, good travel bottles are!
 All it takes is one leaky bottle to ruin your clothing, so we think travel bottles are a great investment.

 The TSA says: “You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag and through the checkpoint.
 These are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item.”

 Medications and food for infants and children are excluded from these limitations.

 They’re sticklers about these rules (I’ve had them harass me about lip balm that I didn’t think to remove from my purse and put in the quart size bag!).
-The 3.4 oz rule means that if you try to bring a 6oz container that’s half full, it’s against the rules and will be confiscated.

 And if you have more 3.4 oz containers than will fit in ONE quart size bag, you’re similarly out of luck.
 Take a look at your liquid cosmetics and toiletries, and you’ll see how easy it is to fill up a quart size bag, even with travel sizes.
 Every bit of space counts!
 We recommend taking travel sizes when possible, and have a great roundup of travel size makeup to help you pack light.